 Expiration dates are an effective negotiation strategy for agents and investors to keep in their back pocket.

-Agents can add expiration dates to offers or counter-offers to increase the speed with which the buyer or seller has to respond.
+Agents can add expiration dates to offers or counter-offers to increase the buyer or seller’s response speed.
 And investors can use expiration dates to increase urgency around their cash offers…

-“If you sign the papers within a week, then I’m willing to offer you $10,000 more.
+“If you sign the papers within a week, I will offer you $10,000 more.
 But you have to sign by Friday.”

 For humans, urgency is a powerful motivator.